A Vision Serpent decorates the corner of the new Throne Room

 The serpent is a conduit linking the underworld with the human realm, a road for the divine ancestor to come back to the world and accept/bless the new ruler as his successor.

 There are several such sculptures of serpent jaws with human heads in the Puuc Region.
-They are found in corners and entablatures of public buildings, e.g. in the sub-structure of the Great Pyramid of Uxmal.
+They are found in corners and entablatures of public buildings, for example in the sub-structure of the Great Pyramid of Uxmal.

 The composition in the southwest corner of Room 18 of the Palace in Labna is not a sculpture, but a highly elaborated mosaic mask which includes a crocodilian monster with fins, stars, vegetation and feathers which represent a combination of celestial, terrestrial, and aquatic worlds.